 - Drainage Pattern

 - Gulfs and Bays

-It is also known as the Northern Highlands, delineate the western edge of Europe and define the physical landscape of Scandinavia (Norway, Sweden, and Denmark), Finland, Iceland, Scotland, Ireland, the Brittany region of France, Spain, and Portugal.
+It is also known as the Northern Highlands, delineates the western edge of Europe and defines the physical landscape of Scandinavia (Norway, Sweden, and Denmark), Finland, Iceland, Scotland, Ireland, the Brittany region of France, Spain, and Portugal.

 The famous Norwegian Fjords which are Lyse fjord, the Geiranger fjord.

 - A fjord is a long, deep, narrow body of water that reaches far inland.
 Fjords are often set in a U-shaped valley with steep walls of rock on either side.

 It is the extensive low land spread along the bank of various mighty rivers such as Rhine, Weser, Elbe, Oder, and Vistula.
 These river valleys are favorable for growing seasonal crops.

 It covers all most half of Europe.
 Bordered by Baltican White sea from north and Black and Azov from the south the plain is gradually narrowed down towards the west.